Private Project

 Director Biography - Oleksii Taranenko

-2015 - Screenplay for the short film THE RANDOM GUIDE, special mention in the Coronation of the Word competition at the Screenplay Festival, Ukraine;
+2015 – The Random Passenger – Special Mention in the Coronation of the Word competition at the Screenplay Festival (Ukraine).

 Add Director Biography